CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    Provide a program file ``Task1C.py`` that uses the function ``geo.stations_within_radius`` to build a list of stations within 10 km of the Cambridge city centre (coordinate (52.2053, 0.1218)).
 Print the names of the stations, listed in alphabetical order.
-A representative result is:
+   Representative output:

    .. code-block:: none